-You can view copies of all our forms and guides by going to www.ird.govt.nz and selecting "Forms and guides".
+You can view copies of all our forms and guides by going to www.ird.govt.nz and selecting "All Forms and guides" from the right-hand menu, or by entering the shoulder number in the search box.
 You can also order copies by calling 0800 257 773.
-Remember to have your IRD number with you when you call.